 Building a common language and understanding for DEI

 With these definitions in mind, consider what each word means for your organization.

 - Bring your team together and on a whiteboard, write down “diversity,” “equity,” and “inclusion.”

 - Have everyone write down their current understanding of each word privately.

 - Compile all of the ideas and determine what you, as a team, mean by each word as well as how they relate.

 - Determine what order makes sense for your organization.
 Should “Equity” come before “Diversity,” or after?
 DEI, EDI, or DIE?
 Or, is there another word that resonates more with your team?

 - Develop a working definition for each word you choose and write a summary of how the words relate to each other.

 Once you have your working definitions, discuss how each word relates to your organization.

-With a shared understanding of DEI (or whatever you’re working with), you’ll be better equipped to start to design your strategy.
-Each word - diversity, equity, and inclusion - will be an active description in your design process.
+With a shared understanding of DEI (or whatever you’re working with), you’ll be better equipped to start designing your strategy.
+Each word – diversity, equity, and inclusion – will be an active description in your design process.
 And like most things in life, these definitions are set to a particular moment in time and will eventually need updates.
 So like all things, as a team, revisit, reevaluate, and revamp as needed along your journey.